appium/appium/docs/gestures.md

   * how long the swipe/drag takes in seconds
   * where to start the swipe on screen or element
   * where to end the swipe on screen or element
+  * how to slide a slider from left to right and vice versa
 * **scroll to** (element)
 * **shake**
 * set the **orientation** with option: